 File versioning also depends on the availability of the very cloud that you are trying to protect.
 What happens if there is a widespread cloud outage?
 Organizations relying on file versioning and other built-in capabilities will not have access to either production or backup copies of their data.
 It goes against the backup best practices principles found in the 3-2-1 backup rule, which requires (3) copies of data, stored on (2) types of media, with at least (1) located offsite.

 With the limitations listed above, organizations must take responsibility for backing up their data properly using a third-party solution to capture proper standalone backups of business-critical data and make these available outside the cloud SaaS environment.

 SpinOne provides robust cloud SaaS data protection to businesses looking to protect Google Workspace or Microsoft 365 environments.
 It provides businesses with a cloud-to-cloud backup solution that offers excellent features and an “as-a-Service” model for protecting your data.

 With SpinOne, businesses have no backup infrastructure to purchase, provision, or maintain.
-Instead, business-critical data is backed up from Google Workspace or Microsoft 365 environments and housed in SpinOne cloud storage.
+Instead, business-critical data is backed up from Google Workspace or Microsoft 365 environments and housed in SpinOne cloud storage using our Google Workspace Backup and Recovery and Office 365 Backup Solutions.
 It also provides businesses with unmatched multi-cloud storage options.

 Whereas many cloud SaaS backup solutions require organizations to use the same cloud they are protecting for cloud backup storage, SpinOne decouples cloud SaaS backup storage from the cloud housing the cloud SaaS environment.
 SpinOne customers can choose between: